The Perfect 2-Week Thailand Itinerary: Must-Visit Destinations in 2025

 Make sure to also fit in time to check out a boxing match at the Lumpinee Boxing Stadium.
 Boxing or Muay Thai as it’s called in Thailand is a huge part of Thai culture as it is recognized and accepted as being the country's national sport.
 At Lumpinee Boxing Stadium, you’ll come to learn all about this magnificent sport that is both a dance and an art of war as Muay Thai was predominantly practiced in ancient days as a form of self-defense.
 Don’t forget to pick up a pair of Muay Thai shorts as a souvenir to take back home.

-While we're on the topic of not forgetting things, make sure to dedicate a day to visiting Damnoen Saduak Floating Market, located approximately 100 kilometers southwest of Bangkok.
+On the topic of not forgetting things, dedicate a day to visiting the Damnoen Saduak Floating Market.
+It's about 100 kilometers southwest of Bangkok.
 Sure, you can explore one of the many markets scattered around Bangkok, but the experience at the floating market is unique.
-Here, you'll immerse yourself in the traditional Thai way of life as sellers peddle a variety of goods from boats, giving the market its distinctive name, the floating market.

 On your first or second night in Bangkok, you should also make it a point to check out one of the many rooftop bars located all over the city.
-Depending on your budget, you can get panoramic views for quite a high price at one of Bangkok’s most famous buildings: Lebua State Tower (featured in the hangover films) or, if you’re on a tight budget, then head to Swing Bar near Sao Ching Cha area which offers you reasonably price drinks and a view of the old heart of Bangkok.
+Depending on your budget, you can get pricey, panoramic views at one of Bangkok's most famous buildings: Lebua State Tower (featured in the Hangover films).
+If you're on a tight budget, head to Swing Bar near Sao Ching Cha.
+It offers cheap drinks and a view of old Bangkok.

 Day 4: The ancient city of Ayutthaya